ppy/osu-wiki/news/2024/2024-09-22-project-loved-seven-years-september-2024.md

 phonon's *polyriddim* took over the rhythm gaming community with its unreal rhythm complexity and aggressive sound, and has been charted in various rhythm games, with it even having Loved sets in [osu!mania](https://osu.ppy.sh/beatmapsets/1182702) and [osu!taiko](https://osu.ppy.sh/beatmapsets/1272221).
 Who knew ::Azer::{ user=2155578 }'s rendition of it would be just as brutal as the rest.

 Every BPM and subdivision is on the table for this map, and you'll need tons of *Intuition* to make it out with any bit of decent accuracy.
-I don't even know the target audience for this map anymore, so you're probably gonna have to bring out ::Ekoro::{ user=284905 } or [Kama](https://osu.ppy.sh/users/13380270) for this one...
+I don't even know the target audience for this map anymore, so you're probably gonna have to bring out ::Ekoro::{ user=284905 } or ::Kama::{ user=13380270 } for this one...

 Remember to vote YES for free +10% accuracy!! (it works Trust me)